Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Experimental Setup of Ichikawa's Experiment on Spatial Distribution of Quantum Gravitational States of Ultracold Neutrons

-Passing through the spatial region III ultracold neutrons arrive at the spatial region IV, where they move above a cylindrical glass rod, which reflects ultracold neutrons as a mirror \cite{Ichikawa2014}.
-A mechanism of our explanation of the experimental data by Ichikawa {\it q et al.} \cite{Ichikawa2014} is the following.
-Since ultracold neutrons have a momentum $p_x = m_n v_0 = 29.5(8.8)\,{\rm eV}$ with de Broglie wavelength $\lambda_n = 2\pi/p_x = 42(13)\,{\rm nm}$, they scatter by a cylindrical mirror as classical particles.
-Due to such a scattering the impact parameters $b$ of ultracold neutrons are projected onto a $Z$--axis of a horizontal surface of the pixelated detector parallel to the $x$--axis.
-Since an impact parameter $b$ is weighted with the weight $|\psi(b)|^2$, one should observe a specific spatial modulation of a distribution of ultracold neutrons along the $Z$--axis, which has been observed by Ichikawa {\it et al.} \cite{Ichikawa2014}.
+Finally, ultracold neutrons arrive at spatial region IV, where they move above a cylindrical glass rod acting as a mirror \cite{Ichikawa2014}.
+The mechanism explaining the experimental results from Ichikawa {et al.} \cite{Ichikawa2014} is as follows: neutrons with a momentum \mbox{\(p_x = m_n v_0 = 29.5(8.8)\,{\rm meV}\)} and a de Broglie wavelength \(\lambda_n = 2\pi / p_x = 42(13)\,{\rm nm}\) scatter off the cylindrical mirror as classical particles.
+This scattering projects impact parameters \(b\) onto the \(Z\)-axis of the horizontal detector surface parallel to the \(x\)-axis.
+Since the impact parameter \(b\) is weighted by \(|\psi(b)|^2\), the specific spatial modulation observed along the \(Z\)-axis matches the results reported by Ichikawa {et al.} \cite{Ichikawa2014}.

-\section{Impact parameter of scattering of ultracold neutrons as classical particles by cylindrical mirror}
+\section{Impact Parameter of Scattering of Ultracold Neutrons as Classical Particles by Cylindrical Mirror}

-The ultracold neutrons scatter by a cylindrical mirror with a momentum $p_x = mv_0 = 29.5(8.8)\,{\rm eV}$ or with the wavelength $\lambda_ = 42(13)\,{\rm nm}$.
-Such a wavelength is much smaller compared with the vertical scale $h_{\rm II} = 0.1\,{\rm mm}$ of the region II.
-Thus, ultracold neutrons scatter by a cylindrical mirror as classical particles.
-A distribution of ultracold neutrons along the $Z$--axis of the pixelated detector is defined by a dependence of the {\it impact parameter} $b$ on the scattering angle $\chi$ and the parameters of the cylindrical mirror $(R, \alpha)$.
-A dependence of the {\it impact parameter} $b$ on the scattering angle $\chi$ and the parameters of the cylindrical mirror the radius $R = 3\,{\rm mm}$ and the angle $\alpha = \pi/9$ \cite{Ichikawa2014} is shown in Fig.\,\ref{fig:DN2qa}.
+Ultracold neutrons scatter off the cylindrical mirror with a momentum \( p_x = m v_0 = 29.5(8.8)\,{\rm meV} \), corresponding to a wavelength \( \lambda = 0.42(13)\,{\rm nm} \).
+This wavelength is significantly smaller than the characteristic scale of gravitational quantum states.
+Therefore, ultracold neutrons interact with the cylindrical mirror as classical particles.
+The spatial distribution of ultracold neutrons along the \( Z \)-axis of the pixelated detector is determined by the relationship between the impact parameter \( b \), the scattering angle \( \chi \), and the geometric parameters of the cylindrical mirror (\( R \), \( \alpha \)).

+Figure~\ref{fig:DN2qa} illustrates the scattering geometry for ultracold neutrons interacting with a rigid cylindrical mirror, as described in the experiment by Ichikawa {et al.}~\cite{Ichikawa2014}.
+The radius of the mirror is \( R = 3\,{\rm mm} \), and the angle \( \alpha = \pi/9 \).